Cloud Backup backup actions

-This article describes the actions you can perform during a single back up.
+This article describes the actions that you can perform during a single backup.

 You can access the Backup Actions menu in the following ways:

-Click on the Actions menu at the top of the details page for a configured backup.
+Click on the Actions menu at the top of the Configuration Details page for a configured backup.

-From the Backup Actions menu, you can perform the following actions:
+From the Actions menu, you can perform the following actions:

 - Perform a backup